for our great-grandchildren

-Clear-cut logging in Yakutat, Alaska's northern portion of the Tongass Rainforest is causing the desecration and destruction of Tlingit historic sites, traditional Tlingit food and medicine gathering areas, Tlingit sacred sites, and the ecosystems our Tlingit Peoples have depended on for millennia.
+Clear-cut logging in the northern portion of Yakutat’s Tongass Rainforest destroyed Tlingit historic sites, traditional food and medicine gathering areas, sacred spaces, and the ecosystems that have sustained our people for millennia.

-Yakutat's village corporation (Yak-tat Kwaan) and its subsidiary (Yak Timber) are clear cut logging with practices not seen since the 1980's.
-Logging has fallen out of favor quickly as other tribes and Southeast Alaska communities have recognized the damaging and unsustainable nature of these practices to indigenous culture.
+from 2019-2023, Yakutat's village corporation (Yak-tat Kwaan) and it’s subsidiary (Yak Timber) clear-cut logged with practices not seen since the 1980's.
+Logging has fallen out of favor quickly as other tribes and Southeast Alaska communities have recognized the damaging and unsustainable nature of these practices to Alaska native culture and ecosystems.

-when the kwáashk’i Kwáan bought humpback creek from the Eyak, it became at.óow
+when the kwáashk’i Kwáan bought humpback creek, it became at.óow.

 (a sacred clan owned item)

-the kwáashk’i kwáan established rock wall fish weirs and traditional use site where yak-timber clearcut
+the kwáashk’i kwáan established rock wall fish weirs and traditional use sites where yak-timber clearcut.

 Yak-timber knew that there was a potential village site on humpback creek and logged anyways. some of the rock walls were destroyed.